 No seller has ever said, “My CRM helped me close that deal.”
 Yet customer relationship management (CRM) systems hold the information that could help sellers close deals.
 Why aren’t sellers extracting that value?

 Traditionally, CRMs have been bulky and expensive, rendering them unaffordable to small businesses.
 Even those organizations that invested in the systems often faced frustrating installation issues.
-When they did get their CRMs up and running, businesses used them as a mere data repository for executives, not as a powerful tool for sellers on the front lines.
+When they did get their CRMs up and running, businesses used them as a mere data repository for executives, not as a powerful sales technology tool for sellers on the front lines.
 By tracking contacts, activities and opportunities, CRMs lent transparency to sales operations, allowing companies to better forecast revenue.

 But dig a little deeper, and the problem reveals itself: companies purchase the software at a faster rate than sellers adopt it.
 In 2013, 37 percent of sales teams reported widespread use of CRM systems.
 Five years later, despite burgeoning CRM sales, that number had risen only to 46 percent, according to the 2018 Sales Operations Optimization Study from CSO Insights.